-To demonstrate the social good that Hive has achieved we prepared an impact report to be released later this year.
+To demonstrate the social good that Hive has achieved we are preparing an impact report to be released later this year.
 The initial findings of the report were presented on November 16th at our third annual ReSpace Conference.

 Called the City Makers Meeting, the conference brought together developers, policy makers, campaigners and architects to look at the future potential for projects like the Hive in the capital and to explore the practical changes and partnerships needed to make London a Hive friendly environment.
 See details of our previous conferences: 2015 and 2016

 See all of Hive’s closing events here

 The Hive is an evolution of the free social centre, intelligently reusing empty buildings and wasted resources to create an independent environmental and cultural space.